Pasir Mas (town)

-Pasir Mas (Kelantanese: Pasey Mah) is a town in Pasir Mas District, in north-western Kelantan, Malaysia.
+Pasir Mas (Jawi: ڤاسير مس, Chinese: 巴西馬, Kelantanese: Pasey Mah) is a town in Pasir Mas District, in north-western Kelantan, Malaysia.

 Pasir Mas is Kelantan's second largest city by population (230,424 in 2020 census).

 History

 According to legend, this area which is now known as Pasir Mas was first opened up by Che Leh Ismail who was also known as Che Leh Tok Pendekar.
 Che Leh Ismail was forced to move to Pasir Mas from Kota Bharu when his land was taken over by the Sultan to build his palace.

 During that time, a religious teacher from Bachok came to teach the Quran to the villagers in Pasir Mas.
 The religious teacher returned to Bachok after his teachings were completed.
 However, a few days after the religious teacher returned to Bachok, three pots of gold suddenly appeared in some bushes.
 The pots of gold then rolled into a pond at the fringe of the bushes.
 The villagers who witnessed this happening shouted "Mas!
 Mas!"
 (Malay for gold) Hence the place was subsequently called Pasir Mas.
 The word Pasir originated because there was a large field of sand at the bank of the Kelantan River, which was situated near Pasir Mas.